microsoft/CsWinRT/README.md

 ## What's New

-See our [release notes](https://github.com/microsoft/CsWinRT/releases) for the most recent C#/WinRT releases and corresponding .NET SDK versions.
-C#/WinRT runtime and Windows SDK projection updates typically become available in an upcoming .NET SDK update, which follows a monthly release cadence.
-We also make updates to the C#/WinRT tool itself, which are shipped through the C#/WInRT NuGet package.
+See our [release notes](https://github.com/microsoft/CsWinRT/releases) for the latest C#/WinRT releases and corresponding .NET SDK versions.
+C#/WinRT runtime and Windows SDK projection updates typically become available in a future .NET SDK update, which follows a monthly release cadence.
+We also make updates to the C#/WinRT tool itself, which are shipped through the C#/WinRT NuGet package.
 Details on breaking changes and specific issues can be found in the releases notes.

 [C#/WinRT version 1.1.4](https://github.com/microsoft/CsWinRT/releases/tag/1.1.4.210316.1) is aligned with the [.NET April 2021 Update](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0.5/5.0.5.md) which includes bugfixes to the runtime and Windows SDK projections, as well as improvements to [C#/WinRT authoring support](https://github.com/microsoft/CsWinRT/blob/master/docs/authoring.md) which is currently in preview.